TAKING YOUR MENTAL HEALTH TO HEART

 How do I know if I’m ready for my first job?

-Going down this path is a bit like embarking on a journey of exploration: each trip is unique, filled with discoveries, strewn with obstacles and definitely overflowing with opportunities to learn.
-So it depends on your personality, your past and the people around you (family, friends).
-Nowadays, due to the labour shortage, many employers hire people as young as 14.
-The age for a first job is therefore less of a criterion.
+Going down this path is a bit like embarking on a chooseyourownadventure story: each path is unique, full of discoveries, strewn with obstacles, and overflowing with opportunities to learn.
+The right path for you will depend on your personality, your past, and the people around you (family, friends).
+In today’s world, which faces a labour shortage, many employers hire people as young as 14.
+This means that when it comes to getting your first job, age is less of a factor than it used to be.

 Quiz

-The perfect job—as though there were only one—does not exist.
-There are many jobs that may suit you fine and, fortunately for you, these days the choices are plentiful.
-Let’s look at a few criteria to help you make your choice:
+The perfect job—as if there were only one—simply doesnt exist.
+In reality, there are many jobs that may suit you well and, luckily for you, these days there are plenty of options.
+Let’s look at a few criteria to consider when making your choice:

 • Do I want a job nearby so that I can walk to work?
-Or is it fine to look for a job further away because my parents have agreed to drive me?
-Or I’ll take public transit, depending on my work schedule.
+Or can I look for a job further away because my parents have agreed to drive me, or take public transit, depending on my work schedule?

 • Does the job accommodate my school schedule?
-Is it possible to discuss this with the employer before starting the job?
+Is it possible to discuss this with the employer before I start the job?

 • Am I comfortable working alone or do I need to have other people around?
-For example, a store or restaurant versus a convenience store.
+For example, would I rather work in a store or restaurant or in a convenience store?

 • Do I want to work weekends, days, evenings, nights?